Integrable Differential Systems for Deformed Laguerre-Hahn Orthogonal Polynomials: Conclusions

 We have demonstrated with an important example that the natural deformation of a Laguerre-Hahn class system, which is directly related to the deformed Jacobi weight, is governed by solutions to the sixth Painlev\'e equation with a parameter (or monodromy exponents) set identical to the solution for this semi-classical weight.
 The two solutions only differ in their boundary data, or equivalently the off-diagonal elements of their connection matrices.

 However there is an interesting question posed by our result.
-We have only an implicit characterisation of this system by the fact that its Stieltjes transform satisfies a certain Ricatti differential equation - we have not given an explicit solution for this transform nor for the weight itself.
+We have only an implicit characterisation of this system by the fact that its Stieltjes transform satisfies a certain Riccati differential equation - we have not given an explicit solution for this transform nor for the weight itself.
 The construction of the transform or better still that of the weight, even in special cases, would be a major achievement.
-And we would speculate that this problem bears some relation to the problem of constructing the weight for the associated Jacobi polynomials, a task performed by Wimp \cite{Wim_1987}, via a deformation of this situation.
+And we would speculate that this problem bears some relation to the problem of constructing the weight for the associated Jacobi polynomials, a task performed by Grosjean \cite{gros2} and Wimp \cite{Wim_1987}, via a deformation of this situation.
+From a different point of view Nevai \cite{Nev_1984} has given a construction for associated polynomials in a general setting but the relationship of his method to the Riccati equation has yet to be explored.